gavinln/blog-site/content/post/scikit-pca-iris.md

 {{<figure src="/img/irises/seaborn-iris-pairplot.png" title="Seaborn iris plot" width="800">}}

-Using principal component analysis the four dimensional data set into a two dimensional data set by only choosing the first two principal components.
+Using principal component analysis (PCA) the four dimensional data can be converted into a two dimensional data set by only choosing the first two principal components.

 {{<highlight python>}}
 from sklearn.decomposition import PCA